 How Learning About One's Ability Affects Educational Investments: Evidence from the Advanced Placement Program

 In 2013, students who scored high enough on the PSAT received a message about their potential to succeed in Advanced Placement coursework.
-Students who received the message were 49 percentage points more likely to participate in AP classes, but only if they were prompted by a survey to look for the message.

 What Works for Whom?
 A Bayesian Approach to Channeling Big Data Streams for Policy Analysis